Supertiger576/hcb-wifi-rp2040-devboard/README.md

 # RP2040 Devboard

+# About
 An RP2040 devboard created with a guide from Hack Club.
-I added the RM2 to allow wireless capabilities.
+It contains a very similar pinout to the Raspberry Pi Pico.
+I added the Raspberry Pi RM2 to allow wireless capabilities.

 This project interested me as a lot of people have told me that devboards were useful.